jkoubs/GitHub-Tutorial/README.md

 A PR is a request to apply your changes to a repo that you do not own, or do not have access rights, or need other people to review.

+In general, a PR can be created once you created a new branch, edited it, staged, commited and pushed it.
+You create the PR through GitHub to merge your created branch into the main branch.
+In that way, people can review your branch, leave some comments and then if they consider it can be merged, they will merge it.